 While the exercise of collecting these sources was primarily one of “due diligence” and wanting to be fully informed about what has ever been said about the cave, it offered a few notable lessons.

 First, I learned how difficult it is to “get to the bottom” of the story, even with a plentitude of sources.
 When sources disagree, who do you deem more credible?
 Those who have been “closest to the source”?
 The ones who support the version you want to be true?
-Assessing the reliability of a source is the task of trained historian, but even then, trained historians don’t always agree on who to believe first and foremost.
-Old newspapers (and many authors of 19th century books) also seem to feel exempt from citing any sources or offering any pedigree to their information.
+Assessing the reliability of a source is the task of a trained historian, but even then, trained historians don’t always agree on who to believe first and foremost.
+Old newspapers (and many authors of 19th-century books) also seem to feel exempt from citing any sources or offering any pedigree to their information.
 “And you know this how?” was my frequent internal question as I pored through the surviving records and accounts that speak of the cave.

 Next, while I like to give most sources (friendly and non-friendly) the benefit of the doubt, some accounts are simply obvious fabrications.
 One shady 1893 account from the Palmyra Journal tells a fanciful story about visiting the cave complete with details about an anonymous stranger who guided unwitting reporters into a journey through the bowels of the earth, only to meet a mysterious old man with the original gold plates within a cavernous enclosure.
-It contains echoes of previously published information, but seems to take great liberties in embellishing and and expanding the story into something that, although it doubtlessly captured audience imagination, was far more fiction that fact.
+It contains echoes of previously published information but seems to take great liberties in embellishing and expanding the story into something that, although it doubtlessly captured audience imagination, was far more fiction than fact.
 And so it was with many other sources.
 Retellings of retellings spiral into more and more elaborate stories, just as the proverbial fish grows a few inches each time the story is told.